-7. Lay three pieces of wood onto the embers.
+7. Lay two pieces of wood onto the embers.
 Leave half an inch or more between each piece.
-Max. fuelload 4,0 pounds/h.

 8. Close the door.
 Leave the primary air supply fully open.
 If it does not light, leave the door slightly ajar to allow the necessary amount of air in to ignite the wood.
 Close the door again once the wood has kindled.